N0L0g1c/SecurityHardening/README.md

 # Debian Security Hardening Suite

-A comprehensive collection of security hardening scripts and configurations for Debian-based Linux distributions.
+A collection of security hardening scripts and configurations for Debian-based Linux distributions.

 ## 🛡️ Overview